fabiofurini/Maximizing-submodular-utility-functions/READ_ME_PARAMETERS.txt

 ///////////////////////////////////////////////////////////////////////////////////////////////////////////
 ***parameter 19: ''KP_constraint_R_VALUE''

-it is the value of R used above.
+it is the value of R used above for the KP constraint.

 As profits of the meta-items, the code uses the average total demand covered (averaged over the scenarios).

 ///////////////////////////////////////////////////////////////////////////////////////////////////////////
 ***parameter 20: ''KP_constraint_perc_cap''

-it is used to determine the KP constraints as the sum of all item weight multiplied by  KP_constraint_perc_cap/100
+it is used to determine the KP constraint capacity, as the sum of all item weight multiplied by KP_constraint_perc_cap/100

 ///////////////////////////////////////////////////////////////////////////////////////////////////////////
 ***Parameter 21: ''USE_WORST_CASE_INSTANCE''

 if it is set to 1 generate and use the worst case instances, the only input parameter of these instances is the cardinality

 ///////////////////////////////////////////////////////////////////////////////////////////////////////////
 ***Parameter 22: ''type_of_zed_function''

-it can be set to 1 to use the lambda based utility function, if set to 2 the code use the identity function, set to  to use the non monotone utility function
+it can be set to 1 to use the lambda-based utility function, if set to 2 the code use the identity function, set to two to use the non-monotone utility function

 //set to 1 -> f(x) = 1 - exp( - x / lambda)
 //set to 2 -> only the set union operator